Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Conclusions

 Using the example of single track LPBF scans of AISI 316L stainless steels, we addressed the relationship between micro-scale dislocation structure evolution predicted by 3D DDD simulations using different simulation volume sizes and macro-scale thermo-mechanical stresses predicted by finite element simulations.
 The results show that an insufficient size of periodic simulation volumes can result in dislocation patterns that reflect the boundaries of the volume.
 A less pronounced dislocation interaction is observed for smaller simulation volume sizes for the same dislocation density and plastic strain, indicating an influence of simulation volume sizes on strain hardening.
 Thus, the change in load path observed during cool-down in the present study of LPBF AISI 316L indicates that an accurate representation of dislocation processes on non-dominant slip systems is essential for an accurate prediction of mechanical properties.

 Furthermore, we characterized and identified representative volume elements in DDD simulations by a dislocation flux condition that captures the heterogeneity in dislocation plasticity in a bulk volume by averaging over sub-volumes that are positioned within the bulk volume.
 A heterogeneity in dislocation flux is observed, which should be accounted for by existing approaches of modeling bulk material behavior in DDD and other related simulation methods when aiming at replicating bulk material behavior with periodic boundary conditions.
 As such, the history of the deformation process has to be considered when choosing appropriate simulation volume sizes in DDD simulations.

 Although we applied the method to LPBF AISI 316L stainless steels, the conclusions can be transferred to other applications involving a change in load path.
-On the macroscopic level, this could include e.g. metal forming processes or bi-directional cyclic loading.
+On the macroscopic level, this could include, e.g., metal forming processes or bi-directional cyclic loading.
 One example for a load path change on the microscopic level is the residual stress formation in surface treatment processes.